 Now make sort of a downward swooping motion with your body.
 Bring your body deeper under water by bending your elbows.

-It gives those muscles a bit more of a workout than Hindu Push-ups.
+This gives those muscles a bit more of a workout.

-Sit in down in shallow water, so it is about chest deep.
+Sit in knee deep water.
 Bend your knees at a 90-degree angle and put your feet flat on the floor.
 Get a friend to hold them down, if possible.
 Place your hands on the side of your head.

-Press your lower back against the floor to begin the movement with your face under water, curl up and touch your elbows to your knees (or kiss your friend), then return to the starting position.
+Press your lower back against the floor to begin the movement with your face under water, curl up and touch your elbows to your knees (count one), then return to the starting position.

 Exhale as you come up; inhale when upright.
 Perform as many sit-ups as you can in 60 seconds.